 La sedación oral

 Do you experience high levels of anxiety when visiting the dentist?
 You may be a candidate for Odontología de sedación.
-Dr. Wang is Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”
+Dr. Wang y Dr. Sol are Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”

 Odontología de sedación

 - Treatment is completed when you are in a more relaxed mood.

 - You will have less difficulty sitting through a lengthy procedure.

 - Multiple treatments and full mouth restorations can occur at during the same visit.

 - Less discomfort after treatment.